AISA-AISuperAgency/aisa-decision-intelligence-layer/architecture.md

 This layer sits between:

-- systems of capital and ownership
+- Systems of capital and ownership
-- systems of coordination and contribution
+- Systems of coordination and contribution
-- systems of execution involving humans and agents
+- Systems of execution involving humans and agents

 Its purpose is to help test decisions before they are deployed into real environments.